orionrobots/orionrobots.github.io/_posts/2019-04-09-piconzero-with-learn-robotics-part1.md

 The PiCon Zero is a hat that fits directly over the Pi - it can be slotted straight onto the GPIO pins, exactly as the Motor board used in chapter 7.
 You should be able to following along with the section "Connecting the motors to the Raspberry Pi" in Chapter 7 of Learn Robotics Programming with a few modifications.

-If you are using the Raspberry Pi 3B+, along with the detailed square of insulating tape as shown in the book, I recommend using a standoff shim packaged with the PiConZero.
+If you are using the Raspberry Pi 3B+, along with the detailed square of insulating tape as shown in the book, I recommend using a stand-off shim packaged with the PiConZero.

 ![Steps for Stacking The PiCon zero With The Pi](/assets/2019-04-09-piconzero-book-part-1/stacking-the-piconzero.jpg){: class="img-responsive"}